The Love Machine (novel)

-The Love Machine is the second novel by Jacqueline Susann, the follow-up to her enormously successful Valley of the Dolls (1966).
-Published by Simon & Schuster in 1969, the book was a New York Times number-one best seller.
+The Love Machine is the second novel by Jacqueline Susann, and the follow-up to her enormously successful Valley of the Dolls (1966).
+It was published by Simon & Schuster in 1969, and became a New York Times number-one best seller.

 Plot summary

 The Love Machine tells the story of ruthless, haunted Robin Stone and his life and career in the cut-throat world of 1960s network television.
-Handsome but promiscuous, the latter earning his nickname the Love Machine after he describes television with the same sobriquet, Robin is loved beyond all reason by three women: Amanda, the beautiful but doomed fashion model; Maggie, the beautiful but headstrong fellow journalist escaping a cruel society marriage; and Judith, the beautiful but aging wife of fourth-network founder Gregory Austin.
+Handsome but promiscuous, earning his nickname the Love Machine after he describes television with the same sobriquet, Robin is loved beyond all reason by three women: Amanda, the beautiful but doomed fashion model; Maggie, the beautiful but headstrong fellow journalist escaping a cruel society marriage; and Judith, the beautiful but aging wife of fourth-network founder Gregory Austin.